hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 * `host_managed` - (Optional) Can be set to `true` if compute cluster membership will be managed through the `host` resource rather than the `compute_cluster` resource.
 Conflicts with: `host_system_ids`.
-* `host_cluster_exit_timeout` - The timeout for each host maintenance mode operation when removing hosts from a cluster.
-The value is specified in seconds.
-Default: `3600` (1 hour).
+* `host_cluster_exit_timeout` - The timeout, in seconds, for each host maintenance mode operation when removing hosts from a cluster.
+Default: `3600` seconds (1 hour).
 * `force_evacuate_on_destroy` - When destroying the resource, setting this to `true` will auto-remove any hosts that are currently a member of the cluster, as if they were removed by taking their entry out of `host_system_ids` (see